TALKING TO YOUR DOCTOR

 Remove discontinued medicines

-If the dosage of an existing medicine changed, correct it immediately.
+If the dose of an existing medicine changed, correct it immediately.
 Next time you generate a PDF report, the data will be accurate.

 Check interactions

-After adding new medicines, check interactions with your full set of medicines. mojApteczka does this automatically — if it detects a potential conflict, it notifies you immediately.
+After adding new medicines, check interactions across your full set of medicines in the home medicine cabinet. mojApteczka does this automatically — if it detects a potential conflict, it notifies you immediately.

 Set reminders